What is Communion?

 Jesus never said when or how often believers should observe Communion.
 The first Lord’s Supper happened on a Thursday night.
 In the Bible, Christians observed the communion in small groups in homes.
 So, there is no biblical designated schedule or location for the Lord’s Supper.

-At Christ Community Church, we observe the Communion corporately the first Sunday of each month.
+At Vive City Chapel, we observe the Communion corporately the first Sunday of each month.

 For Jesus, the Communion was not about a strict set of rules, but about a simple but powerful way of remembering what Jesus did for us through His death and resurrection.